-Worklist button .
-The user can download the server's worklist or the most recent records.
+Worklist button download the server's worklist or the most recent records.
 If the user wants to download the data, they must first define the worklist server.
 If there is an existing server, the user can edit, delete, or connect it.